 Our graduates have gone on to pursue successful careers in law, business, medicine, and translation, among others.
 This major program prepares students appropriately for graduate study in Spanish.

 The language courses provide solid preparation and practice in spoken and written Spanish, including a thorough review of grammar and vocabulary contextualized by cultural readings and activities.
-SPAN 110 and SPAN 120 prepare students for advanced work in literature and cultural studies while improving competence in the language.
-The introductory literature courses treat a selection of the outstanding works of Spanish and Spanish-American, and U.S. Latino literature in various periods and genres.
-Three hundred-level courses deal intensively with individual authors, topics, or periods of special significance.
+SPAN 120 prepares students for advanced work in literature and cultural studies while improving competence in the language.
+Courses at the 200 level courses deal with a variety of topics including a consideration of major manifestations of Spanish and Spanish-American, and U.S. Latino literature and culture, in various periods and genres, within a socio-historical context.
+Advanced 300-level courses engage intensively with individual authors, topics, or periods of special significance.

 The Department of Spanish works in cooperation with the Departments of French and Italian in the Romance Languages major.
 It also collaborates with the Latin American, Iberian, and Latina/o Studies (LAILS).